RushiBhatt007/ece209as_project/docs/proposal.md

 Following are the potential impact that our work can make:

 - **Robust HAR on-edge**: Our work can improve the performance of edge devices in scenarios where power constraints, channel noise, and other interferences cause data missingness.
-- **IMUs beyond HAR**: IMU signals from smartphones and smartwatches are also used for various other applications like gait classification, step counting, and gesture control; therefore, the reconstructed signals from our imputation method can be utilized for the performance of the abovementioned tasks.
+- **IMUs beyond HAR**: IMU signals from smartphones and smartwatches are also used for various other applications like gait classification, step counting, and gesture control; therefore, the reconstructed signals from our imputation method can be utilized to improve the performance of the abovementioned tasks.
 - **Generalized time-series missingness**: We make very few assumptions about the signals and their missingness (experiment over multiple types of missingness); therefore, it is also possible to extend these robust models to other time-series-based problems like stock market prediction and EEG/ ECG classification, and COVID-spread forecast.